bluehalo/ansible-roles/nifi_nars/README.md

     # NiFi conf directory - location of nifi.properties file; this can be reused from the nifi role
     nifi_conf_dir

+Optional variables:

+    # if specified the nars will be configured in nifi.properties, using this value as a unique identifier
+    # if unspecified (default), the nars must be configured by other means (e.g. 'nifi_custom_nars' in nifi role)
+    nifi_nars_id

 Variables that can be overridden (and their default values):